rudderlabs/rudderstack-docs/destinations/fb_custom_audience.md

 * Some other important settings are:

   * **Enable Hashing**: Facebook expects user data to be hash encoded using `SHA256`.
 Rudderstack will hash encode the user data only if this option is enabled.
-  * **Disable Validation**: Facebook has fixed data formats for all the allowed schema fields.
-While this option is enabled, Rudderstack will `not` cross check whether the user data is sent following the format asked for.
+  * **Disable Formatting**: Facebook has fixed data formats for all the allowed schema fields.
+While this option is enabled, Rudderstack will `not` perform the primary formatting of data sent by the user.

 ## The Updated Track Event Structure To Send User Data To Facebook Custom Audience